Fractured Spine Recovery in Elderly UK: Causes, Prevention and Treatments

 Treatment depends on the type of fracture.

 - Unstable fractures can move out of place (displace) when we stand, therefore most unstable spine fractures need surgery with strong metal screws and rods to hold the spine together allowing bone healing.
 Sometimes a patient may be confined to flat bed rest for several months allowing the fracture to heal or ‘set’.
 A neck or back brace may also be worn for three months.
+The typical healing timeframe for spinal fractures is around 12 weeks.

 - Insufficiency fractures caused by osteoporosis are normally stable.
 Osteoporotic bone breaks more easily but heals normally.
 Fractures tend to heal over three months or longer with plenty of reclined rest.
 Cement can also be injected into insufficiency fractures to quickly improve pain and walking and help restore the normal shape of the bone.
 This is called balloon kyphoplasty.
+Conservative treatment is often used, allowing the bone to heal naturally.

 - Pathological fractures are usually caused by cancer (myeloma, breast, lung, prostate, kidney cancer, etc.) spreading into the spine and weakening the bone.
 Treatment usually involves drugs and/or radiotherapy to kill the cancer.
 Surgery may also be necessary if the spine fracture is unstable.